Pluto-XI/gpt-3-writer/README.md

 We built off of the manifest file for our extension.
 Browsers have strict security requirements and the manifest needs to explicitly declare what permissions it needs.

+I hadn't built an extension before so it was super cool getting one created finally.
+It's just JS, CSS, and HTML.
+Wild to see.
+I could load the unpacked extension into my Chrome browser directly.